Chabanel mechanical ventilation station

 The alleyway will remain accessible to residents and cars during the work.
 However, due to the nature of the work and the location of the site, occasional obstructions will be necessary in the alleyway next to the worksite when the project begins.
 The alleyway traffic could be temporarily restricted or blocked for certain work - for example, asphalt removal, pile installation and anti-noise wall construction.
 These temporary traffic restrictions will be in place during the worksite’s active hours only and are necessary to ensure the safety of all while there are cranes in operation.

-The contractor is responsible for the waste collection of residences near the worksite.
-They will return your containers to the front of your home after collection.
-Remember to properly label your container with your address.
+• The contractor is responsible for waste collection from residences near the worksite.
+He will return your bin to the front of your residence after collection.
+Don't forget to identify your bin with your address.

 We care about the quality of life of residents living close to our facilities.
 Rest assured that we will take all measures necessary to keep the work’s impact on your activities to a minimum.